artefactual/atom-docs/user-manual/access-content/search-atom.rst

 * **D**: Search result pages include :term:`facet filters <facet filter>` to help you narrow your search further.
 For more information on facet filters and using them in AtoM, see :ref:`recurring-facet-filters`.
-Facets available on archival description search/browse pages include:
+By default, only those facets that relate to the results will be displayed - if a facet has 0 or only 1 result, it will not be shown.
+Facets available on archival description search/browse pages can include:

   * **Language:** Filters for content in a different available language (i.e., if the content has been tranlsated into more than one language)